Small Group Tutoring

 Do you study better with others?
 Does talking through a concept with classmates help you understand it better?
 Does studying with friends boost your confidence?
 Are you working on a group project in class and need a little guidance?
 If any of this sounds like you, then you might love small group tutoring.

 Our tutors are trained to provide assistance, but they do not do the work for you.
-Your tutor's goal is to build your confidence with the material and prepare you to be able to handle the material on your own.
+Your tutor's goal is to build your confidence with and understanding of the material and prepare you to be able to handle the material on your own.